A top-tier hotel in San Francisco.

 3) Educate all stakeholders

 - To ensure adjustments to the program were successful, Great Forest launched an education campaign that included all departments, with custom interactive presentations to the culinary staff.
-(For example, the pastry department now collects a huge amount of dry, plastic film they use, which is accepted for recycling in San Francisco.)

 - To reengage the hotel staff and redevelop a culture of sustainability, hotel management, with assistance of their corporate affiliate, convened a team of departmental representatives for a week-long exercise.
 They also identified an internal point of contact for all waste management issues.
 Great Forest arranged for this team to tour Recology’s Recycle Central sorting facility so that the team could connect the dots in waste management and convey how waste management works to colleagues.